Guild Driven Development: The Review Guild Model for AI enabled development

 What the Review Guild Actually Is

-Regarding the name 'Review Guild'; I am using a more explicit name because it describes the role better than "reviewers" does.
+I am using the name "Review Guild" because it describes the role better than "reviewers" does.

 The Review Guild is: